Jeromeschmidt/MS_winter-intensive_2020/README.md

 To start finding stocks that hedge funds are invested in for the long term, I downloaded the 13F reports for 11 of the top performing hedge funds with large assets under management(AUM).
 After collecting all of this data into one place, I weighted both total capital invested in that stock along with the percentage that position represents in a hedge funds total holdings.
 This allowed me to rank the stocks into the top 20.

 ## Backtesting
 After collecting the 20 stocks I was going to use and compare to the positions Titanvest chose, I began building my backtests on Quantopian.
 First I would test to see what the returns were like if all of the capital was split evenly for each equity and then again try using a momentim based strategy.
 All backtests were run with an initial capital of $10,000,000.
-Dates included were from 2011-01-04 to 2020-01-05
+Dates included were from 2011-01-04 to 2020-01-05 *separate paragraph*
 *STRUCTURAL CONSTRAINTS MET and RISK CONSTRAINTS MET can be ignored, those have to do with Quantopian hosted competitions*

 ### Equally Weighted Portfolio